-They are small pieces of soft hanging tissue and can be clear or pigmented.
+They are small pieces of soft hanging tissue or skin growths and can be clear or pigmented.
 They are generally non-cancerous small tumours of the skin which are no cause for concern.

 The main option in the clinic for skin tag removal and to treat skin tags is hyfrecation (cauterising blade) which will be used to cut away the skin tag.
 Treatment is carried out under local anaesthetic to reduce discomfort.
 You will be given advice on how to care for the area after the skin tag has been removed.
 We will be able to provide medical advice on caring for sensitive skin after the treatment to ensure the skin growth is removed cleanly.

 *Disclaimer: Results may vary from person to person because each individual responds differently to treatments.